Florida’s Implied Consent Warning

 Additional Resources

 Florida Implied Consent Warning – Visit the National Highway Traffic Safety Administration website.
 NHTSA was created by the Highway Safety Act of 1970 to carry out safety programs previously administered by the National Highway Safety Bureau.
-You will find APPENDIX E on the NHTSA website, which provides a form for reading Florida’s Implied Consent Warning after a DUI arrest.
+APPENDIX E on the NHTSA website provides a form for reading Florida’s Implied Consent Warning after a DUI arrest.

 Florida implied consent warning breath or urine test refuse